Will Everyone Go to Heaven?

 The prophet Daniel declared that a segment of those who “awake” from “the dust of the earth” (i.e., they are to be resurrected from the grave) will experience “everlasting shame and contempt” (Daniel 12:2).

 A clear distinction is made between the saved and the lost.

 Hades is the New Testament term for that state between the death of the physical body and the day of judgment.
 In some New Testament passages,

 Hades stands for the abode of the wicked, i.e., the environment where they are punished before their ultimate banishment into the final domain called hell (

 gehenna) (Mathew 11:23; Luke 16:23; Revelation 20:13).

-How could anyone possibly survey such a variety of sacred texts (in concert with numerous others of similar import) and then contend for the concept of universal salvation?
+How could anyone possibly survey such a variety of sacred texts (in concert with numerous others of similar import) and then contend that everyone will go to heaven?
 Only by a complete disregard for the plain meaning of the inspired narratives could such a conclusion be drawn.

 The natural inclination of humanity is to deny the doctrine of punishment for those who rebel against God.
 Yet the idea of ultimate and eternal retribution for sin has been virtually universal among those who identify with Christianity.
 This is inexplicable on mere naturalistic grounds.
 It concedes the compelling biblical case.

 Arguments Used to Prove that Everyone Will Go to Heaven

 Those who advocate the dogma of universalism occasionally will appeal to the Bible in support of their misguided ideology.
 We will comment briefly upon a couple of these rationalizations.